LoopKit/loopdocs/docs/loop-3/onboarding.md

 #### Glucose Safety Limit

-If Loop predicts that your blood glucose will go below the [Glucose Safety Limit](loop-3-therapy.md#glucose-safety-limit) at any time in the next 3 hours and Loop is in Closed Loop, it will set a temporary basal rate of 0 U/hr in an attempt to prevent that future low.
+If Loop predicts that your glucose will go below the [Glucose Safety Limit](loop-3-therapy.md#glucose-safety-limit) at any time in the next 3 hours and Loop is in Closed Loop, it will set a temporary basal rate of 0 U/hr in an attempt to prevent that future low.

-If you ask Loop for a bolus recommendation, and the current prediction is that your blood glucose will go below the Glucose Safety Limit at any time in the next 3 hours, no bolus will be recommended.
+If you ask Loop for a bolus recommendation, and the current prediction is that your glucose will go below the Glucose Safety Limit at any time in the next 3 hours, no bolus will be recommended.

 There are some related settings: [Correction Range](loop-3-therapy.md#correction-range) and [Pre-Meal Range](loop-3-therapy.md#pre-meal-range).
-The Glucose Safety Limit can never be higher than those ranges.
+The Glucose Safety Limit can never be higher than the lowest of those ranges.

 #### Correction Range

-The [Correction Range](loop-3-therapy.md#correction-range) is your blood glucose range that you would like Loop to correct to.
-Correction range is not necessarily the same target blood glucose range that you have discussed with your endocrinologist; generally the doctor's range may be much wider.
-For example, you may keep a correction target of 100-110 for Loop to aim to, but use a desired BG target range of 80-180 when discussing things with your endo about "time in range".
+The [Correction Range](loop-3-therapy.md#correction-range) is the glucose range that you would like Loop to use when providing automated corrections.
+Correction range is not necessarily the same glucose range that you have discussed with your endocrinologist; generally the doctor's range may be much wider.
+For example, you may keep a correction range of 100-110 for Loop, but use a desired glucose range of 80-180 when discussing things with your endo about "time in range".

+If you ask Loop for a [manual bolus recommendation](loop-3-features.md#manual-bolus) while your current glucose is below the bottom of the correction range and above the glucose safety limit, Loop will recommend a value that should keep your glucose above the safety limit.
+Note - this is only if you request the bolus recommendation.
+Loop will **not** automatically provide extra insulin, via high temp basal or automatic bolus, until your current glucose is higher than the bottom of the correction range.

 #### Pre-Meal Range

-The [Pre-Meal Range](loop-3-therapy.md#pre-meal-range), optional, can be used to as an easy way to get a small amount of insulin delivered before a meal to help control post-meal blood glucose spikes.
-If you choose not to enter a value, the [pre-meal icon](../../operation/features/premeal/?h=pre#pre-meal-targets) in the toolbar will be inactive.
+The [Pre-Meal Range](loop-3-therapy.md#pre-meal-range), optional, can be used to as an easy way to get a small amount of insulin delivered before a meal to help control post-meal glucose spikes.
+If you choose not to enter a value, the [pre-meal icon](../operation/features/premeal.md) in the toolbar will be inactive.
 If you enter a range and later prefer not to have one, you can remove it later.

 If your normal target is 100-110 mg/dL and pre-meal target is 80-80 mg/dL, for example, Loop will give you an extra push to get you to the lower target number before the meal.
 This early insulin brings you into the meal with a mini-prebolus.
-The pre-meal target, when activated by pressing on the [pre-meal icon](../../operation/features/premeal/?h=pre#pre-meal-targets) in the toolbar, will stay active for one hour, until carbs are entered, or until it is manually cancelled...whichever comes first.
+The pre-meal target, when activated by pressing on the [pre-meal icon](../operation/features/premeal.md) in the toolbar, will stay active for one hour, until carbs are entered, or until it is manually cancelled...whichever comes first.

-Loop will adjust any insulin bolus as needed based on the extra insulin provided during this pre-meal time.

 #### Basal Rates